Bihanojko/FLP2/README.md

 spanning trees of the given graph by adding edge by edge to the tree ensuring no cycle is created.
-The algorithm stops when there are no more edges to add or when the tree already contains (vertex_count - 1) edges, meaning that it connects all the vertexes.
+The algorithm stops when there are no more edges to add or when the tree already contains (vertex_count - 1) edges, meaning that it connects all the vertices.

 The application finds all acceptable solutions by calling setof function, then the solutions are reduced so that no solution can be obtained by permuting another one.

+If no existing spanning trees are found, the output is blank.

 ## Usage